 Whether or not your tourism office is part of the city, tourism-related revenues are important.

 The first step is to consider your assets based on what people want right now.
 They want to get out of the house and get their children out of the house.
+Even though schools have started back in many areas, families are more flexible and are looking for options.
 People want to be in a safe, clean environment - and they also want to reconnect with family and friends they have not seen in months.
 Places that provide outdoor experiences now, and in the fall, are what you can be marketing.
 On the other hand, people do not want to spend a lot of money.
 That’s also good for Kentucky because it means that instead of getting on a plane, people are opting for closer road trips.

 Kentucky cities with camping, biking, hiking, ziplining and canoeing options are at the top of the list.
 The recreational vehicle industry is reporting its best year ever with more than $50 billion in sales.